-This protocol is for the purification of viral nucleic acids from diverse samples.
-See Table 1 on page 9 for sample pretreatments.
+This protocol is for the purification of viral RNA and DNA and the DNA of easy-to-lyse bacteria from fluid samples or pretreated tissue samples.
 There are two types of protocols:

-- QIAamp virus protocol: this protocol starts with the lysis of the samples after a necessary pretreatment. - QIAamp virus off-board lysis protocol: this protocol starts with adding the binding buffer to manually lysed samples.
+- cador pathogen protocol: this protocol starts with the lysis of the samples after a necessary pretreatment. - cador pathogen heated off-board lysis protocol: this protocol starts with adding the binding buffer to manually lysed samples.